-School for Special Children – Eaton College, Towsville
+Specialised Education For Children With Autism Spectrum Disorder – Eaton College, Towsville

-Stage One of the Master Plan will begin construction in March 2022 and incorporates; Two Classroom “Pods”, Administration facilities, covered outdoor learning area as well as shaded and outdoor playground spaces.
+Stage One of the Master Plan began construction in March 2022 and incorporates: two classroom “Pods”, administration facilities, covered outdoor learning area as well as shaded and outdoor playground spaces.
 The overarching design philosophy for the College was one of soft natural tones, robust materials and softening of the angular building forms with considered use of curves in ceilings, screens and roof edges.

-Eaton College is intended to commence in 2023 with the first cohort of 20 students.
-We have found the development of Eaton College a fascinating and rewarding process and look forward to seeing how the college will grow and change to provide autism-friendly education to children in Townsville.
+Eaton College is intended to commence in 2023 with the first cohort of 13 students in prep and grade 1.
+We have found the development of Eaton College a fascinating and rewarding process and look forward to seeing how the College will grow and change to provide autism-friendly education to children in Townsville.

 Renders: Fulton Trotter Architects

 Reference: Kuypers, L 2011, The Zones of Regulation, Think Social Publishing, United States